Update (3/28/18): This post has been updated to reflect changes in how scientific software is distributed in Homebrew.

 I recently wiped my Macbook Pro and reinstalled Mac OS X El Capitan.
 I did this for several reasons, but mostly because I was thoroughly frustrated with MacPorts and wanted to switch to Homebrew (more on that later).
 To cleanly rid my laptop of MacPorts, I started with a fresh copy of El Capitan.
 This guide describes the steps I took to configure El Capitan for biocomputing.
 If you are interested in configuring Yosemite for biocomputing instead, see this post by Stephanie Spielman.
 Many of the following steps for El Capitan were derived from her post.

-1. Install Xcode and Xcode Command Line Tools
+1. Install Xcode Command Line Tools

 Follow the prompts and accept the license agreement.